 Paleontologists working in museum collections in Italy, Switzerland, and Germany have identified five additional specimens of a 240-million-year-old ichthyosaur, named Besanosaurus leptorhynchus, which was previously known from a single fossil housed.

 Middle Triassic ichthyosaurs are rare, and mostly small in size.
-The new Besanosaurus specimens described in the peer-reviewed journal PeerJ — the Journal of Life and Environmental Sciences — by Italian, Swiss, Dutch and Polish paleontologists provide new information on the anatomy of this fish-like ancient reptile, revealing its diet and exceptionally large adult size: up to 8 meters, a real record among all marine predators of this geological epoch.
+The new Besanosaurus specimens described in the peer-reviewed journal PeerJ — the Journal of Life and Environmental Sciences — by Italian, Swiss, Dutch, and Polish paleontologists provide new information on the anatomy of this fish-like ancient reptile, revealing its diet and exceptionally large adult size: up to 8 meters (26 feet), a real record among all marine predators of this geological epoch.
 In fact, Besanosaurus is the earliest large-sized marine diapsid — the group to which lizards, snakes, crocodiles, and their extinct cousins belong to — with a long and narrow snout.

 Besanosaurus leptorhynchus was originally discovered near Besano (Italy) three decades ago, during systematic excavations led by the Natural History Museum of Milan.
 The PeerJ article re-examines its skull bones in detail and assigns five additional fossils to this species: two previously undescribed fossil specimens, and two fossils previously referred to a different species (Mikadocephalus gracilirostris), which turns out to be not valid due to lack of significant anatomical differences with Besanosaurus.